jjackson/commcare-connect/deploy/README.md

 ### Ansible

-This is only required if you need to update Django settings.
+This is only required if you need to set up a new EC2 instance.

 ```bash
 python3 -m pip install --user pipx